The Lake Story

 This was not the best time to realize how out of shape I was.
 I was exhausted and felt like I wasn’t getting anywhere with my swimming.
 I didn’t think I could make it to the shore.
 Then I remembered, “ask for help!”

-I whispered “thank you,” looking upward as I walked out of the lake.
+I whispered, “thank you,” looking upward as I walked out of the lake.

 * The name has been changed.

-©2024 Elaine Callahan/True You Brand Alchemy.
+©2026 Elaine Callahan.
 All Rights Reserved.